 Foto aufgenommen in:ZhmerinkaJahr:1940Ländername:USSRName des Landes heute:Ukraine

-This is my mother Sima Fihtman.
+This is my father Samuel Fihtman.
 This photo was taken in Zhmerinka in 1940.

 My parents weren't fanatically religious, but they always celebrated Jewish holidays.
 They went to the synagogue on holidays.
 My mother only used special crockery at Pesach.
 We didn't have anything non-kosher at home through 8 days of Pesach.
 We dressed up on holidays.
 My mother made matzah pudding, very delicious.
 The table was set according to the rules: something bitter, matzah and everybody had their own wine glasses.
 I don't remember any details, though.
 I can still see my little blue cup with 'Pesach' engraved on it.
 I remember well that there was the first night and the second night.
 My father recited the prayer and told me a little about the history of this holiday.
 He said it was necessary to drink four glasses of wine, but we only sipped wine from our glasses.
 There were no guests; everybody celebrated with their own families.
+I also remember that my mother treated the Studzinskiy family to her Pesach dishes.
+Katia also brought us Easter bread and painted eggs on Catholic Easter.
 We also celebrated Rosh Hashanah and Yom Kippur.
 My mother and father fasted.
 I began to fast when I studied in the 6th or 7th grade.
 We also lit candles at Chanukkah: another candle each day, 8 candles in total.
 I liked playing with a whipping top.
 I also received Chanukkah gelt of few kopecks.
 I don't remember much of Purim, but I remember that my mother baked hamantashen and told me why they had to be this shape.